 The best way to sample this naturally beautiful region is to plan a visit to Brecon Beacons National Park.
 Founded in 1957 and famous for its wild ponies, this 519-square-miles borders the Black Mountains to the west, and to the east, another mountain range, also called the Black Mountains.

-Most of the park's peaks are more than 1,000 feet high, while many reach in excess of 2,000 feet, and are formed from red sandstone.
-It's said they look like beacons, hence their name (though it may also derive from the fires lit on the peaks as warning signals during the Middle Ages).
+Most of the park's peaks are more than 1,000 feet high, while many reach in excess of 2,000 feet.
+Formed from red sandstone, it's said they look like beacons, hence their name.
+However, the name may also derive from the fires lit on the peaks as warning signals during the Middle Ages.

 Address: Plas y Ffynnon, Cambrian Way, Brecon, Wales